 On a whim, Jasmine aimed high and responded: “I’d like to become a controls project lead.”

 She was immediately given the challenge.
 While Jasmine was originally uncertain of what she had let herself in for, she put in the work.
 “I went to site and was nervous, but slowly and surely learned what I was supposed to be doing,” she says.
-“I survived and kept getting more projects – failing and learning from those – and getting better and better.”
+“I survived and kept getting more projects – succeeding and learning from those – and getting better and better.”

 Since then, Jasmine’s managers have trusted her to meet and overcome every challenge she’s been presented with.
 As Vanderlande has grown, so has she.
 Throughout her time at the company, Jasmine has been a controls engineer, a controls project lead, an integration manager, and has stepped in to take over various projects for other leaders.